-Every Amazon Elastic Compute Cloud (EC2) instance you create using the ArcGIS Enterprise Amazon Machine Images (AMIs) has a root Elastic Block Storage (EBS) volume attached.
+Every Amazon Elastic Compute Cloud (EC2) instance you create using the Esri ArcGIS Enterprise Amazon Machine Image (AMI) has a root Amazon Elastic Block Store (EBS) volume attached.
 The root volume on Microsoft Windows is the C: drive.

 You can attach additional EBS volumes to your instances once deployed.